Chapter 2. Managing Storage with Docker-formatted Containers

-1) You are running direct-lvm and have LVM thin pools set up.
+1) You are running in the direct-lvm mode and have LVM thin pools set up.
 This can be done using the docker-storage-setup utility.

 2) You allocate enough free space during installation or plan for an external storage to be attached to the system.